FF14 Asset Reference Document

 According to recent testing, Passthrough visibility is conditional on dithering being active. that is, if the dithering key is not present (alongside the additional data bit value "00 80 00 00" being enabled), the passthrough effect will not do anything, even if the key is toggled on.
 To fully activate dithering, the shader key must be enabled, AND the bit value in the additional data section of the material editor must be enabled. (thank you arghblargh for this info)

 So far, we know that this shader does not seem to utilize vertex color for anything special, and seems to utilize a mask map for the special effects.
-(Thank you to Ulli for this information)
+(Thank you to Ulli for this information) This shader is currently being researched by Bacara.
+It is assumed that textools will have an issue editing/reading and saving this shader.
+It is currently (as of 05/30/2025) only used for pictomancer VFX and the Sugar Riot raid boss.
+It is assumed that this shader will be good for latex, as well as the intended use case of fluids/liquids/slime/gummy materials.

-This shader has been in the game since 7.0, but was first used in 7.2.
+This shader has been in the game since 7.0, but was first used on non-VFX in 7.2.
 We do not have any information on this shader and will be updating this portion when more information is found.

 This shader is not fully understood.